Pre-Authorization Settlement is Essential for Many Credit Card Transactions. Here’s Why.

-What is a Credit Card Pre-Authorization?
+What is Pre-Authorization on a Credit Card?

 You’d typically submit transaction settlements in batches, rather than submitting them one at a time.
 Thus, the whole process can take several days before the bank releases the hold and transfers the funds.